Granada’s Alhambra – a Moorish dream

 From the Moorish era in Spain

-Originally built as a fortress in 889 on one of the seven hills surrounding Granada.
+It was originally built as a fortress in 889 on one of the seven hills surrounding Granada.

-Converted into a royal palace in 1333 by Yusuf I, Sultan of Granada.
+It was converted into a royal palace in 1333 by Yusuf I, Sultan of Granada.

-It has served as the abode of the rulers of the Nasrid dynasty until the reconquest by Queen Isabel and King Ferdinand in 1492.
+It served as the abode of the rulers of the Nasrid dynasty until the reconquest by Queen Isabel and King Ferdinand in 1492.

-An UNESCO World Heritage Site since 1984, the Alhambra is the most significant example of Arab Islamic architecture in Europe.
+A UNESCO World Heritage Site since 1984, the Alhambra is the most significant example of Arab Islamic architecture in Europe.

 Follow a steep climb to the Puerta de La Justica, a massive arch to enter the Alhambra proper.

-Walls and ceilings are covered with tiles, arabesques and calligraphy often in red, blue and gold.
+Walls and ceilings are covered with tiles, arabesques and calligraphy, often in red, blue and gold.

 Intricate stone carvings alternate with mosaics and scriptures from the Koran.

-The Alhambra rests on a platform and the entire complex is completely walled in interspersed by 13 towers.
+The Alhambra rests on a platform, and the entire complex is completely walled in interspersed by 13 towers.

-Some are watch towers and some serve purely recreational purposes.
+Some are watch towers, and some serve purely recreational purposes.

 Courtyard of the Lion